 Palomar College has established an enrollment goal to return to its prepandemic enrollment level and FTES by 2029-30.
 Once Palomar College returns to its pre-pandemic (2019-20) enrollment levels, it plans for intentional and measured growth over time (about 1% annually).
-The District also plans to increase enrollment and FTES at its three educational centers in Escondido, Fallbrook, and Rancho Bernardo by expanding student opportunities and support and establishing anchor programs at each center.
+The District also plans to increase enrollment and FTES at its three educational centers in Escondido, Rancho Bernardo, and Fallbrook by expanding student opportunities and support and establishing anchor programs at each center.
 The growth in FTES will allow Escondido Education Center to return to 1,000 FTES by 2024-25.
-It will also lead to Rancho Bernardo (anticipated 2026-27) and Fallbrook (anticipated 2027-28) qualifying as stateapproved Education Centers (500 FTES to qualify and 1,000 FTES to receive funding) allowing for the District to receive additional base funding for these centers.
+It will also lead to Rancho Bernardo (anticipated 2026-27) and Fallbrook (anticipated 2027-28) qualifying as state-approved Education Centers (500 FTES to qualify and 1,000 FTES to receive funding) allowing for the District to receive additional base funding for these centers.

-Drawing from Palomar College's commitment to serving the entirety of its district, the EVP also includes a vision that establishes and confirms roles for the San Marcos Campus, the Escondido, Fallbrook, and Rancho Bernardo education centers, and an education site on United States Marine Corps (USMC) Camp Pendleton.
+Drawing from Palomar College's commitment to serving the entirety of its district, the EVP also includes a vision that establishes and confirms roles for the San Marcos Campus, the Escondido, Rancho Bernardo, and Fallbrook Education Centers, and an education site on Marine Corps Base Camp Pendleton.
 While San Marcos Campus will continue serving as the District's comprehensive education site, each center will become a "Center of Excellence" offering anchor programs to attract students and the community.
 Further, the District will ensure each center can provide wrap-around student services and offer a college-going experience.
 Each center will continue to serve its current student body and provide general education and transfer preparation curriculum.
 The Centers will offer noncredit instruction that is tailored to best support the surrounding community.

-Regarding anchor programs, the Escondido Education Center will become the Center of Excellence for Health Sciences and Entrepreneurship with programs including Alcohol and Other

-Drug Studies (AODS), Social Work, and the future potential of Entrepreneurship.
+Regarding anchor programs, the Escondido Education Center will become the Center of Excellence for Health Sciences and Entrepreneurship with programs including Alcohol and Other Drug Studies (AODS), Social Work, and the future potential of Entrepreneurship.
+The Rancho Bernardo Center will become the Center of Excellence for Design and Technology, where students can take programs, such as drafting and design and computer science.
 The Fallbrook Education Center will become the Center of Excellence for Sustainability focusing in areas such as sustainability, the circular economy, and robotics.
-The Rancho Bernardo Center will become the Center of Excellence for Design and Technology, where students can take programs, such as drafting and design and computer science.
-Camp Pendleton will continue to serve militaryaffiliated students with its popular programs including EMT certification, Homeland Security, Military Leadership, and more.
+Camp Pendleton will continue to serve military-affiliated students with its popular programs including EMT certification, Homeland Security, Military Leadership, and more.
 Finally, the vision for the future includes the need to support the expansion of distance education offerings that reach students where they are.

 Based on the planning assumptions and review of data, the EVP includes five goals and accompanying objectives to ensure the District successfully carries out its Mission in service to the community.

-These goals include:
+These goals are: